ViniciusFaro/ViniciusFaro/README.md

-- Vinicius Faro
+Vinicius Faro
-- Computer Scientist at UFRJ
+Computer Scientist at UFRJ
-- Machine Learning enthusiast
+Deep Learning scientist
-- Researcher in AI at LabMEMS
+Researcher in AI at Coppe/UFRJ